JoseCanova/JoseCanova/README.md

 --->
 @@@
 https://www.youtube.com/watch?v=Izd2qOgOGQI
+vision for kids.
+continue with the interface - afternoon. need to rest a little. such movies doesn't help because does not explain to much interesting things. but they are cool.
 ### Good part is that now i have a small fever. so i can rest with justification.
 this cold winter is quite cold.